openwfm/wrf-fire/README.txt

 * jm: current working branch
 * jm-base: early snapshot that gives the same output as Ned had

-Only Jon should commit to master branch.
+Only Jon should commit to master branch in the repository.
+Each branch has owner and one the owner can commit to that branch in the repository.
+If you want to have more than one branch have Jon set up a branch (say, jm2) and then use it as a kind of directory, as in notation, as jm2/newtest

 RUNNING